 - 1. The magnetic compass should be installed on the ship's centreline, otherwise asymmetric iron around will cause non adjustable errors.
 If a place on the centre line is not possible then the iron free zone has to be moved with the compass to port or starboard.
 Authority has to be contacted for approval. - 2.
-The compass foundation should be designed to reduce vibrations and to give the binnacle a raise of minimum 80 mm.
-If freedom of vibration cannt be guaranteed by construction optional lashings for the binnacle column are necessary (available as as an extra). - 3.
-The binnacle shall be installed in a way that in a range from right ahead to 115° to both sides of the vessel, visibility may be impaired only by obstructions in the form of masts, cargo booms, derrick posts, cranes and the like.
+The compass foundation should be designed to reduce vibrations.
+If this cannot be guaranteed by construction optional lashings for the binnacle column are necessary (available as as an extra). - 3.
+Only in case of bearing arrangement included: The binnacle shall be installed in a way that in a range from right ahead to 115° to both sides of the vessel.
+Visibility may be impaired only by obstructions in the form of masts, cargo booms, derrick posts, cranes and the like.
 If this is not possible peloruses may be used to take bearings with one each fixture on star or port bridge wing. - 4.
 The compass light should be dimmable.
-Dimmers are available as an extra. - 5.
-If a higher binnacle column or a foundation has to be used and a direct reading of the compass from above is no longer possible an additional walk around with railing is necessary.
-The minimum diameter of the walk around should be of 1000 mm. - 6.
-A voice pipe has to be installed between the compass on the compass bridge and the helmsman's position in the wheelhouse.
-This must be made of non-magnetic material. - 7.
-If a compass foundation is used the reflection tube has to be covered by a protective channel. - 8.
-The protective channel should be equipped with removable covers to allow free access (for cleaning and service) to the lenses installed in the reflection tube or lead-in tube.
+Dimmers are available as an extra.